-- ACH Payments this automatically takes your rental payment directly from your bank and deposits it into the CSG bank, saving you time.
-No fee to you. - Credit Card Payments online This service may be available but is not guaranteed.
-If paying by credit card, there is a service charge to the tenant to use this service.
-This charge does not go to CSG.
+• ACH Payments - this automatically takes your rental payment directly from your bank and deposits it into the CSG bank, saving you time.
+No fee to you.

 CSG does NOT accept rental payments in:

 - Cash

 - Checks

 - Wire Transfers

 - Digital Currency (example: Bitcoin)